 Many states offer tax-free weekends at some point in the year, which allow shoppers to buy certain items completely free of state sales tax.
 The dates, approved items and maximum dollar amounts vary greatly from state to state.
 Items may range from basic school supplies to clothes and even computers.
 You can check this list to see if your state participates and get the full details.
 Many of these deals happen in early August during the back-to-school shopping rush.

 Price matching is a smart tactic for just about any shopping venture.
-If you find a deal online, but don’t want to pay for shipping, many major retailers like Walmart and Best Buy offer price match guarantees.
+If you find a deal online, but don’t want to pay for shipping, many major retailers offer price match guarantees.
 Many people might not realize that military exchanges do the same thing.
 The Army and Air Force Exchange, the Navy Exchange and the Marine Corps Exchange all offer price matching.

 Operation Homefront is a nonprofit organization that works to support military families dealing with deployment as part of their mission to strengthen the overall community.
 Each summer they run a campaign called the Back-to-School Brigade, which is a nationwide initiative to collect school supplies for military children in need.
 They partner with more than 5,000 Dollar Tree and Deals stores to set up collection barrels for donations.
 Once gathered, donated supplies are then distributed at official events across the country.
 In 2016, they distributed more than 25,000 backpacks filled with school supplies.
 This year, the collection period is July 5 through August 11.
 You can find more information about the program and its events on their website.

 Tutoring is an out-of-pocket expense that many families — military and civilian alike — simply can’t afford.
 Thankfully, Tutor.com partners with the DOD’s MWR Library Program, Yellow Ribbon Reintegration Program and Navy General Library Program, to offer free tutoring to military kids of all ages and grade levels.
 They even have an app, available to download on Android and iPhone.